 These are 3D stickers and various face filters that can be used to tell funny, creepy, or simply beautiful "stories".
 They increase engagement with the app and are generally comparable to the Augmented Reality (AR) filters from Instagram and Snapchat.

-There are a lot of ways on how a TikTok Ecommerce strategy can increase your sales for your ecommerce.
+There are a lot of ways in which a TikTok e-commerce strategy can increase your sales for your e-commerce.

 Upload relevant and interesting content yourself.
 This method is one that is done in-house and can have very positive effects on your brand recognition and social media presence.